nafizjiwa/JAVASCRIPT-Modules/README.md

 # Implementing Modules in the Browser

 ## ES6 Named Export Syntax
-Basics of exporting and importing using the ES6 export/import syntax!<br>
+Exporting and importing using the ES6 export/import syntax!<br>
 Named exports — each item (be it a function, const, etc.) has been referred to by its name upon export, and that name has been used to refer to it on import as well.
 #### Syntax Example
 2 functions you wish to reuse using the named export syntax:<br>

     export { resourceToExportA, resourceToExportB, ...}
-The name of each exported resource or funciton is listed between curly braces and separated by commas.<br>
+The name of each exported resource/data or function is listed between curly braces and separated by commas.<br>
 <br>
 #### Example
 `/* javascript-functions.js */`<br>